kgrid/kgrid-site/docs/developer/README.md

 Ran all test suites.
 ```

-You can add your own tests (in `myobject/metadata/test` directory), and you'll need to update the existing tests in the next section when you change the code.
+You can add your own tests (in `myobject/test` directory), and you'll need to update the existing tests in the next section when you change the code.

 For more information on the jest framework and unit testing in general see [Jest project](https://jestjs.io/).

 ## Edit the object

 Let's make the object your own!
 There are several kinds of changes that you'll make as you work on an object.
-- The top-level and implementation specific metadata can be changed (and sometimes those changes need ot be coordinated with code and service changes.)
+- The  metadata can be changed (and sometimes those changes need to be coordinated with code and service changes.)
 - You may change the code (there are lots of ways to organize and write your code.
 See [KO Advanced Topics](../tutorial).
 Some code changes requires updates to metadata or service descriptions.
 - You can change the services description (which services are available, there names, the inputs and outputs, etc.) These changes also need to be coordinated with the code.